szvsw/hatchet-sst/blog.md

 can actually take advantage of and make use of some of my work product in the open source spirit.

-- v-2: Spring 2023: Earning the `embarrassing` in the name: embarrassingly parallel, and embarrassingly architected.
+- vminus2: Spring 2023: Earning the word `embarrassing`: embarrassingly parallel, and embarrassingly architected.
 Spin up a bunch of instances on [PaperSpace](paperspace.com) (now owned by DigitalOcean) each with very high numbers of CPUs, open up virtual desktop via web UI, use [tmux](https://github.com/tmux/tmux/wiki) to start 30-ish simulation processes per instance.
 Each process does ~1k-2k sims, writes an HDF file with all of its sim results to S3, eventually run a separate collector after completion to combine S3 results.
-- v-1: Summer 2023 - Spring 2024: Roll your own.
+- vminus1: Summer 2023 - Spring 2024: Roll my own.
 Use SQS to ingest a message for each different simuation, then spin up AWS Batch array job with a few thousand worker nodes (Fargate Spot) which chew through messages from the queue, exit after queue has been empty for some amount of time.
 Ugly attempts at dynamic leaf task invocation.
-- v0: Summer 2024 - Spring 2025: Adopt [Hatchet](hatchet.run) (v0) as the async distributed
+- v0: Summer 2024 - Spring 2025: Adopt a proper distributed asynchronous task framework - [Hatchet](hatchet.run) (v0) - as the async distributed
-queue instead of SQS.
+queue instead of the lower level SQS.
 Abstract common/shared scatter/gather logic to decouple simulation fanout patterns from underlying leaf tasks.
 Still create Hatchet worker nodes via AWS Batch (Fargate Spot).
 Use AWS Copilot CLI (blech) if self-deploying Hatchet, but mostly use managed Hatchet.